UIUC-iSchool-DataViz/fall2025-acg-acu/week01/lecture01.md

 - Assigned on Canvas, completed on PrairieLearn
 - Grading done "automatically" on PrairieLearn - see example autograding in Homework 1
 - Can be attempted multiple times before the due date
-- 20% of grade, no assignments dropped
+- 25% of grade, no assignments dropped
-- 4-5 Labs in the course (4 now, another might be added later)
+- 7 Labs in the course
+- Generally due on Wednesdays (but always double check the due dates!)

 ---